alexanmtz/jqswfupload/README.md

 # About the plugin ?

+This plugin is a multiple file upload jQuery-UI plugin.

+# How it works

 This plugin it's a swfupload abstration layer developed with the pattern of jQuery UI.

 # Features